Workbench (AmigaOS): Versions

-Up until release 3.1 of the Amiga's operating system, Commodore used Workbench to refer to the entire Amiga operating system.
-As a consequence Workbench was commonly used to refer to both the operating system and the file manager component.
-For end users Workbench was often synonymous with AmigaOS.
-From version 3.5 the OS was renamed "AmigaOS" and pre-3.5 versions were also retroactively referred to as "AmigaOS" (rather than Workbench).
-Subsequently, "Workbench" refers to the native graphical file manager only.
+Up until and including release 3.1 of the Amiga's operating system, Commodore itself used the specific term Workbench to refer to the entire Amiga operating system of itself – Distinctively, AmigaDOS was more referred to specifically in connexion with the Amiga's Command-line interface CLI, called Shell.
+As a consequence Workbench was commonly used to refer to both, the operating system and the file manager component.
+For end users, Workbench was often synonymous with the Amiga's OS.

+Notably from the first versions of 3rd-party releases from licensed contractors like version 3.5 onwards, the OS was successively called "AmigaOS" and pre-3.5 versions may also retroactively referred to as "AmigaOS" (rather than Workbench).
+Subsequently, "Workbench" refers to the native graphical file manager only, in contrast to the Amiga's ROM-located parts of the OS in its "Kickstart".

 From its inception, Workbench offered a highly customizable interface.
 The user could change the aspect of program icons replacing it with newer ones with different color combinations.
 Users could also take a "snapshot" of icons and windows so the icons will remain on the desktop at coordinates chosen by user and windows will open at the desired size.

 Workbench 1.x

 Workbench 1.0 was released with the first Amiga, the Amiga 1000, in 1985.
 The 1.x versions of Workbench used a blue-and-orange color scheme, designed to give high contrast on even the worst of television screens (the colors can be changed by the user).
 Versions 1.1 consists mostly of bug fixes and, like version 1.0, was distributed for the Amiga 1000 only.

 The display was highly customizable for the era.
 The user was free to create and modify system and user icons, while Atari TOS featured only default system icons whose appearance could not be modified and customizing icons on the Macintosh required using ResEdit.
 Icons can be of arbitrary size and design and can have two image states to produce a pseudo-animated effect when selected.
 Users could customize four display colors and choose from two resolutions: 640×200 or 640×400 (interlaced) on NTSC, or 640×256 or 640×512 on PAL systems.
 In later revisions, the TV or monitor overscan could be adjusted.

 Several features were deprecated in later versions.
 For example, the gauge meter showing the free space on a file system was replaced with a percentage in Workbench 2.0.
 Under Workbench 1.x, right clicking on icons opens a display of the files metadata, whereas from Workbench 2.0 right clicking activates pull-down menus only.
 The default "busy" pointer (a comic balloon showing "Zzz...") was replaced with a stopwatch in later versions.